The Numerical Stability of Hyperbolic Representation Learning: Euclidean Parametrization of Hyperbolic Space

 \section{Euclidean Parametrization of Hyperbolic Space}

 In the previous section, we see that the Poincar\'e model and the Lorentz model have different pros/cons from two different perspectives: point-representation and optimization.
-It is thus natural to ask whether there is a way to represent hyperbolic space that could prevail in both perspectives: allowing to represent points within a relatively big region like the Poincare model (i.e., of radius 37) or even larger, while in terms of optimization behaves like the Lorentz model.
+It is thus natural to ask whether there is a way to represent hyperbolic space that could prevail in both perspectives: allowing to represent points within a relatively big region like the Poincar\'{e} ball (i.e., of radius 38) or even larger, while in terms of optimization behaves like the Lorentz model.

 In this section, we argue in \Cref{section:feature parametrization} that using a Euclidean parametrization for the hyperbolic space can help address these limitations.
 Such Euclidean parameterization for hyperbolic space has previously been utilized in \citep{mathieu2019continuous} for training hyperbolic features involved in hyperbolic VAE.
-However, here we present a new perspective that this can provide a numerically more robust proxy for optimization on hyperbolic space.
+However, here we present a new perspective that can provide a numerically more robust proxy for optimization on hyperbolic space.
 In \Cref{sec:hyperplane}, {we consider a polar coordinate form of this parameterization and extend it to parametrize hyperbolic hyperplanes through a more succinct derivation than the one given in \citep{shimizu2020hyperbolic} and we also correct a mistake in their derivation (see \Cref{rmk:2} and \Cref{rmk:shimizu}).} Finally, we observe that the hyperplane parametrization resolves the nonconvexity condition for the Lorentz hyperplane.
 In this way, we further apply this parametrization to and show a performance boost of the Lorentz SVM \citep{cho2019large}.

-\subsection{Feature parametrization}
+\subsection{Feature Parametrization}

-One property inherent to the negative curvature of the hyperbolic space is that the exponential map at any point is a diffeomorphism (see the famous Cartan–Hadamard theorem in Riemannian geometry).
-This gives rise to a natural Euclidean parametrization of features in the hyperbolic space via the tangent space and the exponential map: We pick a point $p\in \h^n$ and then consider the exponential map $\exp_p:T_p\h^n\rightarrow\h^n$; as $T_p\h^n$ can be identified (see the section below) as $\R^n$, we then have a Euclidean parametrization of $\h^n$.
+One property inherent to the negative curvature of the hyperbolic space is that the exponential map at any point is a diffeomorphism (see the Cartan–Hadamard theorem in Riemannian geometry).
+This gives rise to a natural Euclidean parametrization of features in the hyperbolic space via the tangent space and the exponential map: pick a point $p\in \h^n$ and then consider the exponential map $\exp_p:T_p\h^n\rightarrow\h^n$; as $T_p\h^n$ can be identified (see the section below) as $\R^n$, we then have a Euclidean parametrization of $\h^n$.